Does Your Kanban System Produce Reliable Probabilistic Forecasts? Thin-Tailed vs Fat-Tailed Cycle Time Distributions

 Now, what happens if a customer asks “When will this be done”?
 The answer will be “there is a 50/50 chance of finishing it within 8 days”.
 And if you want to give a truly confident answer, it should be “within 86 days”.

-If your commitment is about 100 times bigger than the typical time of 1 day and it is 10 times bigger than the 50th percentile, do you think your client will stick with you?
+If your commitment is about 100 times bigger than the typical time of 1 day and it is 10 times bigger than the 50th percentile, do you think your stakeholders will be happy with your time to market?

 Is Your Probability Forecast Reliable?